Skip to contentNotify me by email about available dates

 Phone — loading *

-* The easiest way to book is through Booksy.
-I prefer text-based contact (SMS or email).
+* I prefer text-based contact (SMS or email).
 If I don’t pick up, please leave an SMS or send an email.
 I’ll do my best to respond within 48 working hours.
 Sessions are available in Polish and English.